alokrajhans/GenAge/README.md

-# GenAge: The Gender and Age Prediction
+# GenAge: The Gender and Age Prediction Platform

 # Dataset Information